9th March 2018

 Sale and Purchase/New Buildings

-No NB news to report.
+No SnP news to report this week.

 Disclaimer:This market report is prepared in good faith, however a significant part of it is based on estimates and market rumors and therefore nothing stated in the report should be taken as a confirmed fact.